UniAdmire Logo

 Rent

-Average monthly rent for a student accommodation
+Average monthly rent for student accommodation (dormitories to private apartments)

 Food

-Monthly grocery and eating out expenses
+Monthly grocery and dining expenses

 Transport

-Monthly public transport costs with student discount
+Monthly public transport costs (semester ticket or Deutschlandticket)

 Miscellaneous

-Part-time Careers and Work Opportunities in United Kingdom
+Part-time Careers and Work Opportunities in Germany

-Work While Studying in the UK
+Work While Studying in Germany

 Work Regulations for International Students